Dark flow: Location

 The dark flow was determined to be flowing in the direction of the Centaurus and Hydra constellations.
 This corresponds with the direction of the Great Attractor, which is a gravitational mystery originally discovered in 1973.
 However, the source of the Great Attractor's attraction was thought to originate from a massive cluster of galaxies called the Norma Cluster, located about 250 million light-years away from Earth.

 In a study from March 2010, Kashlinsky extended his work from 2008, by using the 5-year WMAP results rather than the 3-year results, and doubling the number of galaxy clusters observed from 700.
 The team also sorted the cluster catalog into four "slices" representing different distance ranges.
 They then examined the preferred flow direction for the clusters within each slice.
 The report concluded that while the size and exact position of this direction display some variation, the overall trends among the slices exhibit remarkable agreement.
 "We detect motion along this axis, but right now our data cannot state as strongly as we'd like whether the clusters are coming or going," Kashlinsky said.

-The team has so far catalogued the effect as far out as 2.5 billion light-years, and hopes to expand its catalog out further still to twice the current distance.
+The team has so far catalogued the effect as far out as 2.5 billion light-years, and hopes to expand its catalog out farther still to twice the current distance.